 Individual: Within a contact record, you may have one or more individuals.
 These are the people that make up a contact household, or who serve as points of contact with a particular organization.
 Virtuous CRM does require each contact record to have at least one individual.
 If you do not have contact names for some of your corporate or foundation contacts, you may enter “Default Contact” or another placeholder value as the primary individual’s name, though we strongly recommend identifying individuals within your constituent organizations.
 Remember, at Virtuous, we are all about nurturing relationships with your givers.

-Lead Form: Users with Virtuous Giving have the option to create lead forms and embed them on their website.
+Lead Form: Users with Virtuous Giving have the option to create lead forms and embed them on their websites.
 These forms can be used for email or newsletter signups, or even to collect details from site visitors who might be interested in volunteering.
-These forms can be customized in Virtuous Marketing, and web developers can further customize the look and feel of any form by assigning css classes to any field.
+These forms can be customized in Virtuous, and web developers can further customize the look and feel of any form by assigning CSS classes to any field.

 Passthrough: A passthrough in Virtuous denotes when a gift received originated with a giver other than the contact who actually made the gift.
 One common example would be a corporate match: Giver A makes a gift of $500 and his employer, ABC Company, matches that, giving another gift of $500.
 On the $500 gift from ABC company, Giver A would be identified as the passthrough giver.
 Some nonprofit databases may use the term “soft credit” for these scenarios.

 Pledge: A pledge represents a commitment from a donor to give a specific sum of money over a set period of time.
 For example, a donor may pledge to give you $50,000 over the next five years.
 As part of this commitment, they may agree to make annual payments of $10,000 each, or maybe they will send checks of $2,500 once per quarter.
 In some cases, their pledge agreement may include a custom schedule of payments or even conditions that must be met before their pledge can be fulfilled.